MWaqarAhmedGH/Hackathon-2/README.md

 - Add a new task
 - View all tasks
-- Update a task
+- Mark task as complete / incomplete
 - Delete a task
-- Mark task as complete / incomplete
-- In-memory storage (no database)
+- Exit

 ---